rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 #### Ways Variables and Data Interact: Move

 Multiple variables can interact with the same data in different ways in Rust.
-Let’s look at an example using an integer in Listing 4-2:
+Let’s look at an example using an integer in [Listing 4-2][Listing-4-2]:

 [Listing-4-2]: #Listing-4-2
 <a name="Listing-4-2"></a>